 Secondly, by publishing in languages other than English, we wish to confront privileged English-speakers with contributions they do not necessarily understand, in order to raise more awareness about the epistemic violence that the rule of a single scholarly language often exerts on non-English speaking populations.

-Unfortunately, we are confronted with the reality that English currently is the lingua franca.
-Since our aim is to critically further dialogue without excluding any potential interlocutors, we also publish every contribution in English to sustain a sort of dialogue with mainstream knowledge production.
+Unfortunately, we are confronted with the reality that English is currently the lingua franca.
+Since our aim is to critically further dialogue without excluding any potential interlocutors, we also publish every contribution in English with the aim of sustaining a dialogue with mainstream knowledge production.

 Translation not only requires excellent command over the language under consideration (in addition to English), but also profound familiarity with the cosmological framework in which the language operates.